MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/data-activator-get-data-power-bi.md

 ## Create a Data Activator trigger for a Power BI report visual

 Open a report and select a visual to monitor.
-You'll create a Data Activator trigger that sets conditions for sending a notification.
+Create a Data Activator trigger that sets conditions for sending a notification.
 The notification can be sent in email or in Microsoft Teams.

 1. Open your Power BI report.
 2. Choose a visual on the report for Data Activator to monitor.